5 hours ago

 - OUR AIM

-Our aim is to complete the work which you have asked us to do speedily and efficiently.
+Our aim is to complete the work which you have asked us to do promptly and efficiently.
 We need to work together to do this and from time to time we will need your help on providing us with documents and information.
 You agree to provide us with documents and information when we ask for them and let us know if there is any change in your circumstances which we may need to take into account, promptly.

 We will ensure that you know the name of the Director responsible for your case and the name and status of all other persons who you are likely to be dealing with.
 We will ensure that you are fully informed as to the issues raised in, and the progress of, the work we are undertaking for you at all times.

-If you feel that the level of the service provided falls below the criteria outlined above you should first raise your concern with the person responsible for your case, and in the event that you have any continuing concern you should approach the person whom you have been notified is the Client Care Director for your particular matter.
+If you feel that the level of the service provided falls below the criteria outlined above you should first raise your concern with the person responsible for your case, and in the event that you have any continuing concern you should approach the person whom you have been notified is the Client Relationship Director for your particular matter.